morganstanley/modern-cpp-kafka/doc/GoodPracticesToUseKafkaProducer.md

 * Once the message received by the partition leader, the leader crashed just after responding to the producer, but has no chance to synchronize the message to other replicas. (with `acks=1`)

 * Once the message received by the partition leader, the leader crashed just after responding to the producer, but with no in-sync replica to synchronize for the message. (with `acks=all`, while brokers are with `min.insync.replicas=1`)

-## How does message disordering happen?
-How to avoid it?

-* Take an example, -- a `KafkaAsyncProducer` just sent many messages, and a few of these messages (in the middle) failed to be delivered successfully.
-While the producer got the sending error, it might retry sending these messages again, thus causing the disordering.

-* To avoid it.
-Two options,

-    * Use a `KafkaSyncProducer`, but this would severely impact the throughput.

-    * Embed some `sequence number` (e.g, record id, part of the `key`, etc) in the `ProducerRecord`, for de-duplication.